scijs/poly-roots/README.md

 **The bad**:
 - It's been translated by hand.
 Probably error prone.
 - The convergence criteria need a bit of work.
-I glossed over a few subroutines that juggle some numbers in order to prevent underflow errors, so I suspect the error estimates relative to machine epsilon aren't stricly accurate.
+I glossed over a couple subroutines that juggle some operations in order to prevent underflow errors, so I suspect the error estimates relative to machine epsilon aren't stricly accurate.
+I feel like it's losing a bit more precision than I'd expect though.
 - It can maybe be translated better and more effectively via f2c + emscripten.

 ## Usage